compas-dev/compas/docs/reference/compas_rhino.artists.rst

 ********************************************************************************
-compas_rhino.artists
+compas_rhino.scene
 ********************************************************************************

-.. currentmodule:: compas_rhino.artists
+.. currentmodule:: compas_rhino.scene

 .. rst-class:: lead

-This package provides artist plugins for visualising COMPAS objects in Rhino.
+This package provides sceneobject plugins for visualising COMPAS objects in Rhino.
-When working in Rhino, :class:`compas.artists.Artist` will automatically use the corresponding Rhino artist for each COMPAS object type.
+When working in Rhino, :class:`compas.scene.SceneObject` will automatically use the corresponding Rhino sceneobject for each COMPAS object type.

 Classes